CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 - Can you adjust the code above so that instead of saying "Last Updated" it selects last_updated from the language Wordpress is installed in?

 Fifth prompt
-- Can you write wpse-last-updated-column-en_US.mo for me?
+- Can you write wpse-last-updated-column-en_US.po for me?